nicklockwood/layout/README.md

     </MyView>
 </MyView>
 ```

+Attempting to load a view inside itself like this will throw a runtime error, because otherwise there's a danger of creating an infinite loading loop.

 If the layout has a dynamic size, you may wish to update the container view's frame whenever the layout frame changes.
 To implement that, add the following code: